Writing and Media Center

 Call us at (515) 294-5411 to ask a question, or send us an email firstname.lastname@example.org with your question, and we will respond.

-WMC consultants work with you to help you examine higher-order concerns such as content, organization, as well as errors patterns that alter or obscure meaning.
-We discuss syntactic and semantic issues, but instead of proofreading or “fixing” your paper, we help you to learn ways to identify and revise.
+Peer communication consultants work with you to help you examine higher-order concerns such as content, organization, as well as error patterns that alter or obscure meaning.
+We discuss syntactic and semantic issues, but instead of proofreading or “fixing” your paper, we help you to learn ways to identify and effectively revise your work.

 The Writing and Media Center focuses on students and their learning, and will not automatically notify instructors about your visit.
-If you would like to have record of your session sent to your instructor, please ask!
+If you would like to have record of your session sent to your instructor, you can indicate this when you first sign up for an appointment.
+You can also tell your consultant you would like to have your notes sent to your instructor after your session has been completed.